Barksdale Air Force Base: 4238th Strategic Wing

 Following the transfer 301st and 378th Bomb Wings in 1957 and 1958 respectively, Barksdale was slated to receive Boeing's newest pair of strategic aircraft: the Boeing B-52 Stratofortress and the Boeing KC-135 Stratotanker.
 The mission of Barksdale was also changed from being a SAC training base to a front-line operational base.

-It received its new aircraft and mission in the form of the 4238th Strategic Wing which was a derivative of the 7th Bomb Wing from Carswell AFB, Texas.
+It received its new aircraft and mission in the form of the 4238th Strategic Wing which was a derivative of the 7th Bomb Wing from Carswell Air Force Base, Texas.
 The 4238th was equipped with the B-52F and KC-135A strategic tankers that were assigned to Barksdale.
 Its units consisted of the 436th Bomb Squadron and 913th Air Refueling Squadron.

 It was assigned to Barksdale on 3 May 1958 as part of SAC's plan to disperse its big bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
 The 436th Bomb Squadron consisted of 15 aircraft.
 Half of the planes were maintained on fifteen-minute alert, fully fueled, armed, and ready for combat.
 The remaining planes were used for training in bombardment missions and air refueling operations.
+MSgt Jack Barfield was the Base Sergeant w/BDAS in 1961 and the First Sergeant of the 4238th starting in 1962.

 1st Combat Evaluation Group

-The 1st Combat Evaluation Group (1961–90) reporting directly to the Deputy Commander of Operations, Strategic Air Command Headquarters, Offutt AFB, Nebraska, to provide command level standardization/evaluation of SAC aircrews, radar scoring of simulated bombing activity by SAC aircraft; and contingency warfare support of ground directed bombing, with detachments in Southeast Asia during the Vietnam War.
-In 1990, part of the 1CEVG became the 99 Electronic Combat Range Group and was the 99th Range Group became part of the Nellis AFB 98th Range Wing in 1995.
+The 1st Combat Evaluation Group (1961–1990) reporting directly to the Deputy Commander of Operations, Strategic Air Command Headquarters, Offutt Air Force Base, Nebraska, to provide command level standardization/evaluation of SAC aircrews, radar scoring of simulated bombing activity by SAC aircraft; and contingency warfare support of ground-directed bombing, with detachments in Southeast Asia during the Vietnam War.
+In 1990, part of the 1CEVG became the 99 Electronic Combat Range Group and was the 99th Range Group became part of the Nellis Air Force Base 98th Range Wing in 1995.